What is Ombuds Day?

 The American Bar Association Dispute Resolution Section is proud to recognize and support ombuds as a valuable form of alternative dispute resolution serving as third parties to address and resolve individual and systemic issues outside formal channels.
 Ombuds use dispute resolution skills and processes, as well as other creative avenues, as a means to address disputes and concerns.
 In fact, the ABA has issued five ombuds resolutions since 1969 addressing the important roles of ombuds and encouraging the greater use and development of ombuds programs that comply with generally recognized standards, as an effective means of preventing, managing, and resolving individual and systemic conflicts and disputes.

 In February 2018, the ABA Board of Governors declared the second Thursday of October Ombuds Day to celebrate ombuds, a profession that has existed for centuries yet remains relatively unknown and underutilized.
 This year’s Ombuds Day theme is Ombuds: Unusual name.
 Important service.
-There will be three ABA events in Boulder, Chicago and D.C., as well as individual events worldwide to raise awareness of the different types of ombuds, the functions and services they provide, and the value they offer the constituents and entities they serve.
+There will be a variety of virtual national and independent local events worldwide to raise awareness of the different types of ombuds, the functions and services they provide, and the value they offer the constituents and entities they serve.

 Chair, ABA Section of Dispute Resolution